sinimimi/alx-system_engineering-devops/0x01-shell_permissions/README.md

 #3.
 Change owner of a file to the user betty
 #4.
 Creates an empty file called hello
 #5.
 Adding execute permissions to the owner of the file hello
+#6.
+Adding execute permissions to the owner and read permission to other users to file hello